coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. cmdv:: Hint Resolve -> @term : @ident

-      Adds the left-to-right implication of an equivalence as a hint (informally the hint will be used as :n:`apply <- @term`, although as mentionned before, the tactic actually used is a restricted version of :tacn:`apply`).
+      Adds the left-to-right implication of an equivalence as a hint (informally the hint will be used as :n:`apply <- @term`, although as mentioned before, the tactic actually used is a restricted version of :tacn:`apply`).